-Last updated on August 01, 2023
+Last updated on November 08, 2024

-How to Integrate Stripe Payments in Meteor
+How to Integrate Stripe Payments in Meteor 3

 Stripe offers a simple solution for building one-time payments, subscriptions, software platforms, marketplaces, and more.
 It provides out-of-the-box features like fraud detection, invoice handling, card data encryption, and financial reporting.

 One of its core features is its easy-to-use API for developers.
-It delivers prebuilt UI components for creating a fully customizable checkout experience allowing developers to add custom styling and logic to the payment flow.
+It delivers prebuilt UI components for creating a fully customizable checkout experience, allowing developers to add custom styling and logic to the payment flow.

 In this tutorial, we will learn how to build a simple payment system with Stripe and how to integrate it with Meteor and React.